top of page

 Like a Kid in a Candy Store

-There’s a certain risk associated with encountering uncommon media, and that is a sudden desire to acquire the capability to play them.
+There’s a certain risk associated with encountering uncommon media, and that is a sudden desire to acquire the capability to play and convert them.
 Hypothetically, my audio equipment wish list would include an 8-track tape deck, a wire recorder, and a gramophone or custom-built wide stylus to play aluminum records.
 While the first typically has a headphone jack or line out jacks, and while a wire recorder’s speaker wire could be routed through an attenuator to create a line level output signal, recording from a gramophone would require a microphone or some other kind of transducer to convert mechanical vibrations into an electronic signal.
 Though I’m unlikely to pursue any of these technologies in the near future, I can still fantasize about acquiring them!

 Back to Paul's Blog & Contents